AdobeDocs/journey-optimizer.en/help/using/privacy/opt-out.md

 >
 >Consent for having profile data used in [data modeling](../offers/ranking/ai-models.md) is not supported yet in [!DNL Journey Optimizer].

-### In the Expression editor {#opt-out-expression-editor}
+### In the personalization editor {#opt-out-expression-editor}

-The [Expression editor](../personalization/personalization-build-expressions.md) itself does not perform any consent checks or enforcement as it is not involved in the delivery of messages.
+The [personalization editor](../personalization/personalization-build-expressions.md) itself does not perform any consent checks or enforcement as it is not involved in the delivery of messages.

 However, the use of right-based acces control labels allows to restrict which fields can be used for personalization.
 The [message preview](../content-management/preview.md) and [email rendering service](../content-management/rendering.md) will mask the fields identified with sensitive information.